 How did you get introduced to The Exploratory club?

-I joined the exploratory club in Primary 6 when my teacher introduced me to a very simple way of verifying thumbprints of thieves using simple materials like ink and clean sheets of paper.
+I joined the exploratory club in Primary 6 when my teacher introduced me to a very simple way of verifying thumbprints of thieves using materials like ink and clean sheets of paper.
 I realized at that moment that science as a subject is not as complex as I used to believe.
-I had always believed that science was difficult to understand and the only way I could pass or make good grades in exams was to spend more time studying.
+I had always believed that the only way I could make good grades in exams was to spend more time studying.

 I wanted to become an environmental scientist who would research new and simple ways of recycling waste to help improve on sanitation in Ghana and beyond.

 How has the experience been so far?